Frequently Asked Questions

 A: Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden objects within a structure or beneath a surface.
 This non-destructive method uses antennas of varying strengths to transmit a signal into a surface.
 As the signal encounters different components within that surface, it is bounced back to a receiver at the surface.
-This action creates a reading which can be assessed by experienced GPRS Project Managers in order to determine the location of buried utilities and other subsurface features.
+This action creates data which can be used by experienced GPRS Project Managers in order to determine the location of buried utilities and other subsurface features.

 Q: How is GPR used?